home-assistant/companion.home-assistant/docs/notifications/critical.md

 ```

 If you have previously read the [sounds documentation](sounds.md), this syntax should be mostly familiar.
-Note that we have now added `category: alarm` to the payload and expanded the `sound` attribute to include the `critical: 1` flag and `volume: 1.0` to set the volume at 100 %.
+Note that have expanded the `sound` attribute to include the `critical: 1` flag and `volume: 1.0` to set the volume at 100 %.